Your guide to Canada payroll

 To hire Canadian workers and effectively manage Canada payroll, employers need to understand both federal and provincial labor laws, tax regulations, and Canadian T4 form requirements.

-We offer a simple and efficient way to handle payroll in Canada and 160+ countries without the hassle of setting up a local entity.
+Payoneer Workforce Management offers support to handle payroll in Canada and 160+ countries without setting up a local entity.

 Canada payroll: Wages and other payments